-In October 2011, TransCanada filed supplementary information on cost of service and the proposed tolls for 2012 and 2013.
+In October 2011, TCPL filed supplementary information on cost of service and the proposed tolls for 2012 and 2013.
 These applied-for tolls result in a 2012 toll of \$1.29 per gigajoule for transportation from Nova Inventory Transfer to the Dawn, Ontario delivery point, which is 38 per cent lower than the comparable toll charged in 2011.

-The Restructuring Proposal was developed by TransCanada as an innovative and balanced response to recent and dramatic changes in the business environment of natural gas supply, demand and transportation in North America.
+The Restructuring Proposal was developed by TCPL as an innovative and balanced response to recent and dramatic changes in the business environment of natural gas supply, demand and transportation in North America.
 The application is intended to enhance the long-term economic viability and sustainability of the Canadian Mainline and the WCSB.
 A decision regarding the Restructuring Proposal is expected in late 2012 or early 2013.

-TransCanada re-filed an application with the NEB in November 2011 that included supplemental information for approval to construct \$130 million of new pipeline infrastructure on the Canadian Mainline, to receive Marcellus shale basin gas at the Niagara Falls receipt point for further transportation to Eastern markets.
+TCPL re-filed an application with the NEB in November 2011 that included supplemental information for approval to construct \$130 million of new pipeline infrastructure on the Canadian Mainline, to receive Marcellus shale basin gas at the Niagara Falls receipt point for further transportation to Eastern markets.
 Subject to regulatory approval to construct the facilities, deliveries from Niagara Falls are expected to begin at a rate of 230 MMcf/d in November 2012 and then increase to 350 MMcf/d by November 2013, which may require a subsequent application for additional facilities.

 Alberta System The Alberta System's Horn River natural gas pipeline project was approved by the NEB in January 2011 and commenced construction in March 2011, with a targeted completion date of second quarter 2012 and an estimated capital cost of \$275 million.
 In addition, the Company executed an agreement to extend the Horn River pipeline by approximately 100 km (62 miles) at an estimated cost of \$230 million.
 As a result of the extension, additional contractual commitments of 100 MMcf/d are expected to commence in 2014 with volumes increasing to 300 MMcf/d by 2020.
-An application requesting approval to construct and operate this extension was filed with the NEB in October 2011.
-The total contracted volumes for Horn River, including the extension, are expected to be approximately 900 MMcf/d by 2020.
+An application requesting approval to construct and operate this extension, are expected to be approximately 900 MMcf/d by 2020.